 - Peel and cut the potatoes into 3/4 to 1-inch cubes (2 to 2.5 cm).
-Place in a saucepan with 1 teaspoon of salt, cover with water by an inch.
-Over high heat, bring to a boil, then turn down to medium-high and simmer until tender.
-This will take about 13 to 16 minutes.
+Place in a saucepan with c cups of water, vinegar, salt, sugar, and potatoes.
+Bring to a boil, then turn the heat to medium or the heat that keeps the water at a good simmer.
+Cook until tender stirring occasionally.
+This will take about 10 to 16 minutes.

-- While the potatoes are cooking, chop the cucumber, scallions, and red onion.
-Mix together the dressing ingredients and set aside.
-The vinegar and lime juice will help mellow out the garlic, onion and scallions while resting.
-See Notes below if you don't like raw red onions.
+- While the potatoes are cooking, prep the vegetables.
+Mix together all the dressing ingredients except the mustard seeds and set aside.
+The vinegar and lime juice will help mellow out the garlic, onion, and scallions while resting.
+See the Notes below if you don't like raw red onions.

-- Drain the potatoes and thoroughly mix in the sauce ingredients.
+- Drain the potatoes and thoroughly mix into the sauce ingredients.